eHealth (EHTH)

 Competitors either offering insurance products or digital healthcare management platforms include SelectQuote (NYSE:SLQT), HealthEquity (NASDAQ:HQY), and GoHealth (NASDAQ:GOCO).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Unfortunately, eHealth’s 2.8% annualized revenue growth over the last three years was sluggish.
-This fell short of our benchmarks and is a poor baseline for our analysis.
+Over the last three years, eHealth grew its sales at a tepid 6.3% compounded annual growth rate.
+This was below our standard for the consumer internet sector and is a tough starting point for our analysis.

 eHealth Quarterly Revenue